WohlSoft/Moondust-Devkit-Help/Editing/Placing.md

 />

-## Line placing
+## Line

-This is a special tool, which can be used to place item group to the map quickly.
+It's a tool that allows quick placing of item groups on the map.

-This feature available for BGO, Blocks and for NPCs.
+This feature available for BGO, Blocks, and NPCs.
 And in the world map editor available for any items.

-For use this feature, you must press on the "Line" icon, and for place item group, you must draw the line on the map and it will be filled with selected item.
+To use this feature, you need to press on the "Line" icon, and to place item groups, you need to draw the circle on the map.
+Once you release your mouse button, the linear area will be filled with an item group.

 _Placing items with line tool_